rivermont/spidy/README.md

 # spidy
-Spidy (spˈɪdi) A simple to use command line web crawler that saves all visited website links to a folder along with all valid archived links
+Spidy (spˈɪdi) is a simple to use command line web crawler.
+Given a list of web links, spidy uses the Python lxml and requests libraries to query the websites.
+Spidy then extracts all links from the DOM of the page and adds them to its list.

 # startup
 User friendly log messages are printed in the console letting you know what proccess is going an if it is taking a long time and you don't know why.